Deborah Treisman: 20 Under 40: Stories from The New Yorker

 In 2010, Treisman and the rest of The New Yorker's Fiction editorial team (Cressida Leyshon, Willing Davidson, Roger Angell) set the task for their annual June Fiction issue as "naming twenty North American writers under the age of forty who [they] felt were, or soon to be, standouts in the diverse and expansive panorama of contemporary fiction."
-The next several issues of the magazine featured stories from those writers, and those stories were eventually anthologized in the book 20 Under 40: Stories from The New Yorker, published by Farrar, Straus and Giroux in the same year.
-The list featured 10 women and 10 men who, at the time, had at least one complete book or manuscript and a story on hand for the magazine to publish.
-Names on the list included Chimamanda Ngozi Adichie, Daniel Alarcón, Joshua Ferris, Yiyun Li, ZZ Packer, and Salvatore Scibona.
+The next several issues of the magazine featured stories from those writers, and those stories were eventually anthologized in the book 20 Under 40: Stories from The New Yorker, published by Farrar, Straus and Giroux that year.
+The list had 10 women and 10 men who, at the time, had at least one complete book or manuscript and a story on hand for the magazine to publish.
+It included Chimamanda Ngozi Adichie, Daniel Alarcón, Joshua Ferris, Yiyun Li, ZZ Packer, and Salvatore Scibona.

 In her introduction to the anthology, Treisman acknowledges the limitations of lists and explains what set the included writers apart: "These writers are not all iconoclasts; some are purposefully working within existing traditions.
 But they are all aiming high.
 In a culture that is flooded with words, sounds, and pictures, they are fighting to get our attention, and to hold it.
 They are digging within themselves—and around themselves—to bring us news both of the world and of the human heart."

 Other contributions

-On occasion, Treisman has contributed to The New Yorker's Talk of the Town section after the passing of notable fiction writers who contributed to the magazine.
+Treisman has contributed to The New Yorker's Talk of the Town section after the passing of notable fiction writers who contributed to the magazine.
 In particular, she wrote about her experiences working with David Foster Wallace and about Mavis Gallant's legacy and contributions to the short story.
 Treisman has also translated works from French into English by such authors as Patrick Chamoiseau and Linda Lê.